+Swingarm Pivot Position:

-- b) Any machine that is homologated with a new (or updated) chassis once the 2019 season starts may only adjust the steering stem position by fitting inserts into bearing seats of the of the original steering head.
-The fore and aft position of each bearing can be a maximum +/-9 mm in respect to the original bearing location (excluding tolerances) considered on the bottom plane of the original bearing seat. - j) No part of these bushings may protrude axially more than 3 mm from the original steering head pipe location nor may the bearing be inset. - k) If the original chassis includes adjustable inserts for the swinging arm pivot position then the inserts are free BUT the chassis cannot be modified further (except as mentioned in b).
-There is no limit to the range of adjustment. - l) If the original chassis has a fixed swingarm mounting pivot axis: - a) The swing arm pivot axis may be moved a maximum of 5 mm radially (excluding tolerances) measured from the homologated axis.
-Modifications may be made to the frame at the swing arm pivot area to allow this.
-Welding and machining is allowed for the purpose of making this modification, regardless of the technology used and the dimensions of the component or section of the frame (i.e.: cast, fabricated, etc.).
-The method of adjustment is free e.g. bushings, inserts, offset axles.
-For machines fitted with exchangeable inserts as standard then the homologated position is considered as the position in which the production motorcycle is supplied.
-Should this pivot/axles pass through the crankcases then the relevant crankcase mounting hole may be machined larger, no welding or other modifications will be permitted.
-Crankcases may be machined for swingarm clearance only. - b) Any machine that is homologated with a new (or updated) chassis once the 2019 season starts may only adjust the swingarm position by using inserts in the original unmodified frame mounting positions.
-The swingarm axle diameter may be reduced.
-The swing arm pivot axis may be moved a maximum of 5 mm radially (excluding tolerances) measured from the homologated axis. - m) The original lock stops may be removed from the frame body by grinding or machining.
-However another form of lockstop must be fitted.
+- j) If the original chassis includes adjustable inserts for the swinging arm pivot axis then: - i) Inserts/bushings are free - ii) The chassis cannot be modified further (except as mentioned in b). - iii) There is no limit to the range of adjustment. - k) If the original chassis has a fixed swingarm mounting pivot axis: - i) The swing arm pivot axis may be moved a maximum of 5 mm radially (excluding tolerances) measured from the homologated axis.

-- All motorcycles must display a vehicle identification number punched on the frame body (a proper "legal VIN" or a unique designation by the team to which the SBK Technical Director may choose to append).
-No detachable plates are permitted. - No polishing or surface refinishing is allowed but the paint scheme is not restricted. - p) Fairing brackets may be altered or replaced. - q) Front and rear sub frame may be changed altered or removed. - Crash protectors may be fitted to the frame, using existing points, or pressed into the ends of the wheel axles.
+- ii) Modifications may be made to the frame at the swing arm pivot area to allow this.
+Welding and machining is allowed for the purpose of making this modification, regardless of the technology used and the dimensions of the component or section of the frame (i.e.: cast, fabricated, etc.). - iii) The method of adjustment is free e.g. bushings, inserts, offset axles.
+For machines fitted with exchangeable inserts as standard then the homologated position is considered as the position in which the production motorcycle is supplied. - iv) Should this pivot/axles pass through the crankcases then the relevant crankcase mounting hole may be machined larger, no welding or other modifications will be permitted.
+Crankcases may be machined for swingarm clearance only. - I) The original lock stops may be removed from the frame body by grinding or machining.
+However another form of lockstop must be fitted. - m) The chassis modified to the same specification as that used by the reference team must be made available as an "option part" by the concession part supplier (see Art.
+2.3.18, Art.
+2.3.19 and Art.
+2.3.20).
+The price limit of the finished chassis is the retail price of the chassis (excluding inserts/bushes) plus €2000 (excluding taxes). - n) All motorcycles must display a vehicle identification number punched on the frame body (a proper "legal VIN" or a unique designation by the team to which the SBK Technical Director may choose to append).
+No detachable plates are permitted. - o) No polishing or surface refinishing is allowed but the paint scheme is not restricted. - p) Fairing brackets may be altered or replaced. - q) Front and rear sub frame may be changed altered or removed. - r) Crash protectors may be fitted to the frame using existing points (max. length: 50 mm), or pressed into the ends of the wheel axles (max. length: 30 mm).